How I Create Art - The Build ProcessWoodshop NewsWoodworking

 Once I had the angle figured out and the space divided into three equal parts, I cut the middle rails to fit using my Incra HD1000.

 Domino XL for large floating tenonsI used the Domino XL with the largest tenons available for the joinery.
-I know some purists will have a fit because I used a Domino instead of traditional mortise and tenons but on a project this size where I needed to build the built-in bookcase as well.
+I know some purists will have a fit because I used a Domino instead of traditional mortise and tenons, but on a project this size, I needed to build the built-in bookcase as well.
 I needed a fast and accurate way to finish the job and not hold up the rest of the site construction.

-Chiseling out the corner on a rabbetI lost some footage and photos of routing out for the glass panels, but basically, I used a rabbeting bit from Rockler to create a rabbit for the glass to rest in.
+Chiseling out the corner on a rabbetI lost some footage and photos of routing out for the glass panels, but I used a rabbeting bit from Rockler to create a rabbit for the glass to rest in.
 I returned and chiseled out the round corners to match the trapezoid angle.
-Then when I install the glass, it will be held in place with glass stop tacked with brad nails.
+Then, when I install the glass, it will be held in place with glass stop-tacked with brad nails.

-Cutting a dado on the top of a door jambThe jam is custom size to fit the structure of the bookcase.
-However, I did plan it out to use a 1 3/8” standard-thickness door so I could use standard-size hinges and templates.
+Cutting a dado on the top of a door jambThe jam is custom-sized to fit the structure of the bookcase.
+However, I did plan to use a 1 3/8” standard-thickness door so I could use standard-size hinges and templates.

 Porter Cable Butt and hinge Mortise I used a Porter cable hinge template #59381 to route out the mortises for the hinges on the jamb and door.
 This template worked great to be sure everything lined up.
-When I was deciding what jig to use for this project, there were several reviews stating that this jig was not accurate.
+When I was deciding what jig to use for this project, several reviews stated that this jig was inaccurate.
 However, I found it to be accurate and worked great.
 After using the jig, I think those reviews may be based on user error, not product quality, as there are some details to pay attention to when using this jig.

 Cleaning up the corner of a mortise using a corner chisel The Porter Cable Hinge template came with a corner chisel for square hinges.

-Porter cable strike plate templateTo rout out for the strike plate and mortise for the door latch, I used the Porter cable Strike and latch template #59375.
-It was a good thing that this template was plastic, as do to my not paying attention, I routed into the plastic on more than one occasion.
+Porter cable strike plate templateTo route out for the strike plate and mortise for the door latch, I used the Porter cable Strike and latch template #59375.
+It was a good thing that this template was plastic, as due to my not paying attention, I was routed into the plastic on more than one occasion.

-Drilling hole for door knob using jigTo drill the hole for the door knob, I used the standard hole saw kit, which is available just about everywhere.
+Drilling hole for door knob using jigTo drill the hole for the doorknob, I used the standard hole saw kit for boring doors, which is available almost everywhere.

 Stapling the door jamb together Then when I finish the jamb, I build it around the door to be sure that the reveal was the same all the way around.